wielebenwir/commonsbooking/readme.txt

 * ENHANCED: Changed the standard image thumbnail size in listings
 * FIXED: If multiple timeframes are set the calendar only showed the last timeframe in booking calendar.
 * FIXED: Fixed some issues with map category filter
+* FIXED: fixed interaction issues with calender when using timeslots. pickup field resets when selecting pickup time (fixed issues #629 and #619)

 = 2.4.3 (09.04.2021) =